 - Clearly state the decision that you and your child have agreed on.
 For example, ‘OK.
 You can go to the party with your friends.
 I’ll pick you up at 11 pm’.
 Your child might be unhappy with the decision.
 Give him time to accept it without trying to convince him of its benefits.

 - Discuss and agree on the consequences if the agreement is broken.
 For example, ‘We’ve agreed that you can paint one wall in your room black.
 We’ve also agreed that if you paint any more than that, you’ll have to buy the white paint yourself and paint the walls white again.
 OK?’

 - End on a positive note even if the negotiation wasn’t perfect.
 For example, ‘Thanks for talking that through with me.
 I appreciate that we were able to work things out in the end.
 It shows me that you’re a mature person’.

 When you’re using these negotiation techniques with your child, if there are two parents in the family, it helps to support each other’s views and show a ‘united’ front.
 This gives you a stronger position and keeps the negotiation simpler.
 You might need to negotiate with each other to come to a joint decision first.

 Using your authority when negotiating

 As your child moves into older adolescence, it’s still important to use your authority to protect your child’s safety and wellbeing.
-For example, it’s OK for you to stand firm on knowing where your child is going, when he’ll be coming home and when he needs to call you about changes to arrangements.
+For example, it’s OK for you to stand firm on knowing where your child is going, when she’ll be coming home and when she needs to call you about changes to arrangements.

-You might find that your child is challenging your authority more as she gets older.
-For example, she might say, ‘I am going to do that and you can’t stop me’.
+You might find that your child is challenging your authority more as he gets older.
+For example, he might say, ‘I am going to do that and you can’t stop me’.
 The way you respond might depend on your child’s age.

 For example, if your child is 12 years old, you might say, ‘I’m still your parent and I make the decisions, but I want to help you get what you want too.
-Let’s talk more about it to work it out’.
+Let’s talk more and try to work it out’.

 Your own style of parenting can also influence how you negotiate with your child.